maxwellito/vivus/readme.md

 - You shoud avoid creating any hidden path elements in your SVG.
 Vivus considers them all eligible to be animated, so it is advised to remove them before playing with it.
 If they are not removed the animation might not achieve the desired effect, with blank areas and gaps appearing.

-- `text` element aren't allowed, they cannot be transformed into `path` elements.
-See #22 for more details.
+- `text` elements aren't allowed, they cannot be transformed into `path` elements.
+See [#22](https://github.com/maxwellito/vivus/issues/22) for more details.

 The code is inspired from other repositories.
 The drawer is inspired from the excellent [Codrops](http://tympanus.net/codrops/) about the post [SVG Drawing Animation](http://tympanus.net/codrops/2013/12/30/svg-drawing-animation/) (if you don't know this website, get ready to have your mind blown).
 Then for the pathformer, there is a lot of work from [SVGPathConverter](https://github.com/Waest/SVGPathConverter) by [Waest](https://github.com/Waest).